Da Flippity Flop

-"Da Flippity Flop" is the nineteenth episode and ninth season finale of American Dad!, as well as the 152nd episode of the series.
+"Da Flippity Flop" is the nineteenth episode and the season finale of the ninth season of American Dad!, as well as the 152nd episode of the series.
 The episode aired in the United States on May 12, 2013, on Fox's Animation Domination lineup.
 It was written by series co-creator Matt Weitzman and directed by Rodney Clouden.

-The episode centers on Klaus Heissler swapping bodies with Stan Smith after Klaus is unable to retrieve his human body, and Stan must find a way to regain control of his body before Klaus ruins it.
+The episode centers on Klaus Heisler swapping bodies with Stan Smith after Klaus is unable to retrieve his human body, and Stan must find a way to regain control of his body before Klaus ruins it.
 A subplot involves Roger renovating the Smiths' attic into a health club and attempting to pressure Steve into a long-term membership.

 Plot

-Klaus Heissler, the Smiths' man-in-a-fish-body pet, learns that his long lost original (human) body has been discovered and stored frozen by the CIA (Stan's place of employment).
+Klaus Heisler, the Smiths' man-in-a-fish-body pet, learns that his long lost original (human) body has been discovered and stored frozen by the CIA (Stan's place of employment).
 Excited by the idea of finally being able to ski jump again and pull off his famous stunt he never got to perform, dubbed "Da Flippity Flop", Klaus begs Stan to help him retrieve the body.
 However, Stan is less than willing to help.
 Depressed by Stan's reluctance, Klaus attempts suicide multiple times, but fails.
 Eventually, Francine manages to convince Stan to return Klaus into his human body.
 While at the CIA, Klaus and Stan discover several lab technicians have unfrozen Klaus' human body, using the ice to cool their alcoholic beverages.
 Consequently, the human body has severely decayed and rotted.
 An irate Klaus blames Stan for not getting to the CIA sooner and knocks Stan out with a blender.
 While Stan is unconscious, Klaus swaps bodies with him.
 When Stan awakens, he finds himself in Klaus's fish body and Klaus in his human body.
 Stan angrily demands Klaus to return him into his human body, but Klaus refuses.

 Although Klaus attempts to impersonate Stan, Hayley and Francine instantly realize the essence of Klaus is inside Stan's human body running it.
 However, Francine and Hayley suddenly break out in laughter and express complete amusement by the whole state of affairs, though they also let Klaus know that they want the switch to be short-lived.
 Klaus agrees but tells Stan in secret that he'll never undo the switch.
 Klaus then goes on revenge-filled adventures, in which he repeatedly abuses Stan's human body.
 His unsanitary escapades consist of smoking cigarettes, playing with dead animals, sleeping around with diseased hookers without protection, and getting high on heroin while a homeless addict takes the needle out, uses it, and puts it back in his arm.
 Throughout each of the unsanitary acts, Klaus carries an outraged and appalled Stan around in a fishbowl.